-- Using the PRI Report, the GACs framework, and annual impact reports outlined above, Adjuvant reviews and documents the impact performance of each investment and reports to its SIC and other LPs on actual progress compared to expected impact at the time of investment. - For subsequent disbursements throughout the year, Adjuvant provides the SIC an update on impact performance against pre-determined milestones for the SIC to review the original investment decision in light of current progress and hold a subsequent vote for continued investment. - Adjuvant documents the outcome of each SIC vote as part of its ongoing governance practices. - At SIC governance sessions, Adjuvant periodically requests feedback from the SIC on its impact due diligence, measurement, and management to continually improve its impactrelated processes.
+- Each year, Adjuvant summarizes the performance of its portfolio in the Annual Report (published here). - Using the PRI Report, the GACs framework, and annual impact reports outlined above, Adjuvant reviews and documents the impact performance of each investment and reports to its SIC and other LPs on actual progress compared to expected impact at the time of investment. - For subsequent disbursements throughout the year, Adjuvant provides the SIC an update on impact performance against pre-determined milestones for the SIC to review the original investment decision in light of current progress and hold a subsequent vote for continued investment. - Adjuvant documents the outcome of each SIC vote as part of its ongoing governance practices. - At SIC governance sessions, Adjuvant periodically requests feedback from the SIC on its impact due diligence, measurement, and management to continually improve its impactrelated processes.